jmussman/lambdaone-aws-python/README.md

     $ pip -r devrequirements.txt
     ```
 1. The environment is ready to begin development or run the existing tests.
-Skip over the section on *GitHub Codespaces* and continue with *Tests*.
+Skip over the next section on *GitHub Codespaces* and continue with *Tests*.

 #### Run the tests in GitHub Codespaces